dbp/amazon-emailer/README.md

 And you should put an index on sent_at, date, failed_count, and processing (used to filter the messages).
 A file `create.sql` is provided that does this.

-Then you should create a Config.hs file, that looks like:
+Then you should create a config file, which uses the configurator package, and should look like:

-    {-# LANGUAGE OverloadedStrings #-}

-    module Config where

-    import Data.ByteString (ByteString)

-    configHost :: String
-    configHost = "host for postgresql"
+    host = "host for postgresql"

-    configUser :: String
+    port = 5433

-    configUser = "user for postgresql"
+    user = "user for postgresql"

-    configPass :: String
-    configPass = "password for postgresql"
+    pass = "password for postgresql"

-    configDB :: String
-    configDB = "database name"
+    db = "database name"

-    configAccessKey :: ByteString
-    configAccessKey = "AWS access key"
+    ses-access-key = "AWS access key"

-    configSecretKey :: ByteString
-    configSecretKey = "AWS secret key"
+    ses-secret-key = "AWS secret key"

-    configLimit :: Int
-    configLimit = 5 -- or higher, if you have a higher rate limit
+    limit = 5 -- or higher, if you have a higher rate limit

+To start the mailer, pass it the path to this config file.
+(Note: configurator supports including other config files, and I chose the config names to overlap with the similar config file for the postgres snaplet, if you're using snap.
+In that case `import "path/to/prod.cfg"` will get you all the postgres settings).

-Finally, in your application, just insert messages into the amazon_email_queue table, and then should get picked up and sent out.
+Finally, in your application, just insert messages into the `amazon_email_queue` table, and then should get picked up and sent out.

+# Queue Cleaner

+If you send a bunch of emails, eventually the queue will slow down, because even with indexes the operation to get a message from the queue slows down (if someone who knows postgres better than me knows a different sort of index that doesn't have this property, let me know!).
+Because of this, it makes sense to move messages out of the queue periodically.
+The included amazon-email-queue-cleaner executable moves messages into an `amazon_email_archive` table which should have a schema with a subset of the columns in the queue table, and the columns defined in a comma separated list in the config file.
+It will copy those columns out.

+    columns = "to_addr, to_name, from_addr, from_name, subject"

+It is organized like this because it is often convenient to add additional application specific data to the email rows, and that data should be able to be copied to the archive.
+Further, there is information that isn't really important (like processing, failed_count) in the archive that is needed for the queue.

+It should be run with the same parameters as the `amazon-emailer` executable, and will move, every minute, all sent messages to the archive table.